 - Cognitive disabilities

 - Intraventricular hemorrhaging

-Keep in mind, as mentioned earlier, preterm labor and birth doesn’t always mean that your baby will suffer from birth injuries or defects.
-However, it’s always a good idea to take care of yourself, get plenty of rest, and obtain prenatal care as soon as pregnancy is confirmed in order to reduce any risks.
+Keep in mind, however, that preterm labor and birth doesn’t always mean that your baby will suffer from birth injuries or defects.
+It’s always a good idea to take care of yourself during pregnancy.
+Get plenty of rest and obtain prenatal care as soon as you confirm that you are pregnant in order to reduce any risks.